The Entrance

 4. Casual lunch vibes

 Have lunch at the oldest building in the town, The Lake House, which is a hive of activity and lakeside function space.
 Tuck into a famous takeaway on the grass of Memorial Park, Jimbo’s Fish and Chippie is a mainstay in the area or if you're looking for something heartier try Luxburgs burgers.
-Tango Restaurant for Italian pizza and Spanish tapas relished on the lake edge, or head to Mi Cantina for tapas overlooking the channel in style.
+Head to Mi Cantina for tapas overlooking the channel in style or order a satisfying toastie with a pickle on top for The Pickled Toastie.

 Image with caption